 The Compliments and Complaints team will only pass the details of the complaint to those County Council staff members and partner organisations who need to know in order to investigate it.

 Confidentiality can not be guaranteed, where a vulnerable person is considered to be at risk and safeguarding procedures apply.
 In these circumstances, the County Council may have to share the information with other departments within the Council or other external agencies.

 Customers who make their complaints public in the media may forfeit their right to anonymity and the right to confidentiality.

 Overall responsibility for the Compliments and Complaints Policy will lie with the Practice Director nplaw in the role of monitoring officer under the Local Government and Housing Act 1989.

-The administration of the Compliments and Complaints Policy lies with the Head of Customer Services and Communications.
+The administration of the Compliments and Complaints Policy lies with the Head of Democratic Services.